Facts about Pregnancy Discrimination

 Pregnancy and Maternity Leave

-Employers must provide the same level of health benefits forspouses of male employees as they do for spouses of femaleemployees.
+Employers must provide the same level of health benefits for females spouses of male or female employees as they do for male spouses of female or male employees.

 Pregnancy related benefits cannot be limited to married employees.
 In an all-female workforce or job classification, benefits must be provided for pregnancy related conditions if benefits are provided for other medical conditions.